 6. Forget other people… what is the fanfic you've written that you're most proud of?
 Oh man, this changes all the time based on whatever my current project is.
 Typically, it goes to a multi-chapter story, like Tales of Zestiria: Ring of Fate or nature/nurture.

 7. Do you find writing easy?
 Hard?
 What are the most difficult aspects of writing?
-Writing to me is as easy as talking, and I'm sure I do it at least as often.
+Writing to me is about as easy as talking, and I'm sure I do it at least as often.
 That said, it's still really hard for me to muster the motivation to finish anything I start, which is why I have so abysmally few multi-chapter stories up here (not counting the several I've abandoned at this point).
 I'd have to say that my biggest writing-related difficulty is spending too much time writing, to the point that I forget to socialize and/or perform well academically and/or take care of myself.

 8. Write a few sentences or so of your favorite pairing or character.
 Zelos/Sheena, Tales of Symphonia: They both know he's been in worse brawls than this before, but that doesn't stop either of them from going at it again.
 If he's being honest, it'd be a piece of cake to dodge those kicks and punches, but he makes it a point never to be honest.
 It's her insults that stick more, anyway, like gum in his hair—but he lets her do that too, because he doesn't remember he has a heart till her voice pierces it again.
 But even as she reaches inside and tears him open once more, he only grimaces to hide the smile.
 She never yells at the Chosen, but at Zelos Wilder, and her genuine anger means more to him than a thousand false compliments ever could.